 Tocilizumab (Actemra®) is a type of biologic medication that has been recommended by the World Health Organisation as a treatment for patients seriously ill from COVID-19.
-With the growing need for effective COVID-19 treatments worldwide, demand is currently outstripping supply.
+With the growing need for effective COVID-19 treatments worldwide, demand has been outstripping supply.

 - Rheumatoid arthritis

 It can normally be given by intravenous (IV) infusion in a hospital or infusion centre or injected subcutaneously using a pre-filled syringe or pre-filled auto-injector pen.
 However, severe shortages of all tocilizumab dosages and devices since July 2021 meant affected patients have had to review their treatment options with their prescriber.